 - if and how you will follow up on the feedback received (e.g. "I will use this feedback to inform my manager in the 1-on-1 meeting this month"):

-Choose the topics which your colleagues will be asked to rate and give you feedback on.
+Select the questions to include in your Feedback Request.
 You can include topics from the Competency Library of your organization, custom topics, or both.

-Tip: Real-time feedback requests are meant to be short check-ins done frequently, so we suggest choosing three to four skills at most.
+Tip: Real-time feedback requests are meant to be short check-ins done frequently, so we suggest choosing three to four questions at most.